What is egg freezing?

 When the eggs are to be used at a later date, they will be thawed, the woman will resume the second half of an IVF cycle: adding sperm to the eggs, embryo transfer, and freezing any spare embryos.

-• you might really want to have a baby, but you don't have Mr Right yet and don't want to leave things to chance
+- you might really want to have a baby, but you haven't met the right partner yet and don't want to leave things to chance

 Note that even in younger age groups, (under 37 years), it's important to understand that not all eggs may survive the freezing and thawing process.
 Additionally, some thawed mature eggs might not fertilize or develop into the blastocyst stage.
 Moreover, not all transferred embryos may lead to pregnancy.
 Rest assured, our team is dedicated to providing the best care and support to optimize your chances for a successful outcome.